IgorRozhkov/rsschool-cv/cv.md

 I'm able to interest my students, find a common language and integrate their interests into the learning process.I prefer the communicative method of teaching.

-In 2019, while I was a student, I started to work at the school.
+In 2019, while I was a student, I started to work in a school.
 I prefer to get practical work skills, so I started to work from the 3rd year of study in Uni.
 Now, I am a student of the 5th and this year I decided to study IT science, which is new field for me.

 I have enrolled in RS-school and looked for some JAVA courses and studied free steps in Yandex practicum.
 Which was painfull.